kaunel85/ong-bylaws/bylaws.md

 112. Risk Management Committee
      1. Chaired by the Risk Management Chairman.
-     2. Consists of the Risk Management Chairman, Phikeia Educator, Social Chairman, House Manager, President.
+     2. Consists of the Risk Management Chairman, Phikeia Educator, Social Chairman, Brotherhood Chair, House Manager, President, and other active Members.
      3. Ensure that all event planners are aware of the the risk management policies and procedures.
      4. Serve as consult during the planning of events and submission of risk management forms.
      5. Develop reccomendations, rules, and bylaws to minimize risk to the Chapter, property, and individuals.